cloudfoundry/bosh-google-cpi-release/README.md

 ```
 cd bosh-google-cpi-release
-export GOPATH=$pwd
+export GOPATH=$PWD
 PATH=$PATH:$GOPATH/bin
 ```

 ### Running integration tests
-1. Set your project:
+1. Set your project and [credentials](https://developers.google.com/identity/protocols/application-default-credentials) (alternatively, you may set `GOOGLE_CREDENTIALS` to the contents of your JSON credentials file):

   ```
   export GOOGLE_PROJECT=your-project-id
+  export GOOGLE_APPLICATION_CREDENTIALS=~/google_creds.json
   ```

 1. Create the infrastructure required to run tests:

   ```
-  make configint
+  pushd src/bosh-google-cpi/; make configint; popd
   ```

 1. Run the integration tests:

   ```
-  make testint
+  pushd src/bosh-google-cpi/; make testint; popd
   ```

-To destroy the infrastructure required to run the integration tests, execute:
+1. To destroy the infrastructure required to run the integration tests, execute:

   ```
-  make cleanint
+  pushd src/bosh-google-cpi/; make cleanint; popd
   ```

+#### Terraform Permissions

+The Google account which terraforms the environment should have, at a minimum, the following permissions: _Compute Image User_, _Compute Instance Admin_, _Compute Network Admin_, _Service Account Admin_.

 ## Contributing
-For detailes on how to contribute to this project - including filing bug reports and contributing code changes - pleasee see [CONTRIBUTING.md].
+For details on how to contribute to this project - including filing bug reports and contributing code changes - pleasee see [CONTRIBUTING.md].

 [CHANGELOG.md]: CHANGELOG.md
 [CONTRIBUTING.md]: CONTRIBUTING.md